Kev-in123/ICS2O7/README.md

 # ICS2O7

-Repository containing my homework for ICS2O7, test are not included for obvious reasons
+Repository containing my homework for ICS2O7, tests & quizzes are not included for obvious reasons

 If there is a missing lesson I probably forgot to upload it or it doesn't exist, same goes with questions